 Archive for August, 2010

-I recently bought a HTC EVO 4G , and as usual configured my twitter account with default HTC peep.
+I recently bought a HTC EVO 4G , healing and as usual configured my twitter account with default HTC peep.

 as a security prone person, i checked my mobile wifi connection using ARP sniffer ( ettercap ) and turned out that HTC peep is connecting to twitter and twitimg with plain text authentication ( showing my username and password to the public) .
 Its not even connecting to Twitter API with https .